0xdade/GitLoot/README.md

 ## Clues

 A clue is how you define the types of information you want to look for.
+Clues get used by the metal detector to scan commits.
 A clue is a json file indicates the following:
 - Part of the file to look at
 	- Extension
 	- Filename